nicofretti/MAPF/README.md

 # Multi-Agent Path Finding (MAPF)
-The MAPF (Multi-Agent Path Finding) is the problem of computing a collision-free paths for a team of agents from their current locations to a given destination.
+The MAPF (Multi-Agent Path Finding) is the problem of computing collision-free paths for a team of agents from their current locations to a given destination.
 In this repo you can find the solution of the assignment given by [Sven Koenig](http://idm-lab.org/project-p/project.html) that is composed of 5 tasks.
-I've used the repository of [jzagoli](https://github.com/jzagoli) that has already implemented the tasks 1 to 3 included.
+I used the repository of [jzagoli](https://github.com/jzagoli) that has already implemented the tasks 1 to 3 included.
 Try the solution executing the following command (after installing requirements.txt):

 ```bash
 python run_experiments.py --disjoint --random --solver CBS